bryborge/infrastructure-skeleton/README.md

     operating system (Docker Desktop for macOS/Windows, Docker Engine for Linux).
 *   Kubernetes via
     [Docker Desktop](https://docs.docker.com/docker-for-mac/#kubernetes) or
-    [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) - Because I am running macOS with Docker Desktop, which includes a standalone Kubernetes server and client, I prefer enabling Kubernetes via Docker Desktop.
+    [microk8s](https://microk8s.io/docs) - Because I am running macOS with Docker Desktop, which includes a standalone Kubernetes server and client, I prefer enabling Kubernetes via Docker Desktop.
-    If you prefer or aren't able to run Kubernetes in this way, Minikube is a great choice.
+    If you prefer or aren't able to run Kubernetes in this way, microk8s is a great choice,
+    though some additional steps may be required.

 ### Deploying Locally